Waivers For Short-Term Programs

 - Participation in conferences, research, or fieldwork that relates to credit-bearing work at Wesleyan

 If the students will be visiting any country for which the US Department of State has a current travel warning, a second, country-specific waiver must be signed by the student and his/her parents.
-This waiver also will be prepared by Carolyn Sorkin and vetted by Michael Benn before being passed on to the relevant faculty member for distribution among participating students, and must be signed and collected by said faculty member before student participation begins.
+This waiver also will be prepared by Gail Winter and vetted by Michael Benn before being passed on to the relevant faculty member for distribution among participating students, and must be signed and collected by said faculty member before student participation begins.

 Some faculty members find it wise to have students disclose medical conditions before participating in such a program.
 While the university cannot compel students to disclose information about physical or behavioral conditions, it is important to emphasize to students that their own well-being depends on group leaders knowing of any pre-existing conditions so as to be able to help should a problem arise during the program.
 If you would like help in creating such a form, please contact Carolyn Sorkin; you also may wish to review the medical and health insurance information forms required of Wesleyan students participating in study abroad.